irosvall/chatbuds-auth-service-csharp/README.md

 The original can be found here: https://github.com/irosvall/chatbuds-auth-service

-## <span style="color:red">OBS</span>
-This service works fine on its own at the moment, but I have not made it work yet in combination with the other ChatBuds API's made in node.js.

 ## API documentation
 The documentation of which http requests are possible to make is found at: https://app.swaggerhub.com/apis-docs/chatbuds/auth-service/1.0.0